Canadians are using the term 'racialized' incorrectly

 However, it is Trudeau's subsequent apology that provides the more revaling insight into the ways that Canada maintains this illusion of a post-racial society.
 He directed his words to all "racialized Canadians who face discrimination every single day in their lives even in a country like Canada."
 The use of the word "racialized" is peculiar, and raises some larger questions that need to be addressed, since it was Black communities that were specifically mocked by Trudeau.

 Who are "racialized" Canadians?
 Are they Canadians who experience racial discrimination?
 Are there racialized Canadians who do not experience racial discrimination?
-Are racialized Canadians many different religions, nationalities, and cultures?
+Are racialized Canadians many different religions, nationalities and cultures?
 Are there pre-racialized or non-racialized Canadians?
 Are racialized Canadians Canadian?
 Trudeau did acknowledge anti-Black racism, the racist history of blackface and contrition for not knowing that it is wrong to darken skin.

 Moreover, he was expressing his understanding of "racialized" Canadians as specifically being non-white people.
 This raises some additional questions that also need to be addressed, such as, are there pre-racialized or non-racialized Canadians?
 Are white communities "non-racialized" or "pre-racialized"?
 What is the relationship between the conceptualization of non-whiteness as "racialized" and the "post-racial" imagining of Canadian society?